brianmaierjr/portfolio-old/about.md

 ---

-<h1>Brian Maier Jr.</h1>
+<h1 class="post-title">Brian Maier Jr.</h1>
-<p class="subtitle">Idiot Extraordinaire</p>

-In my 5+ years I've had my hand in many different projects ranging from web apps, mobile app, websites, branding, front-end development, video production, illustration and more.
-I strive to keep the user in the forefront and to always keep learning.
+<p class="intro">In my 5+ years designing I've had my hand in many different projects ranging from <strong>web apps, mobile app, websites, branding, front-end development, video production, illustration and more</strong>.
+I strive to always keep the user in the forefront and to keep learning.</p>

 ## What I've Done

-* Worked on projects for P&G, Big Ass Fans and Walmart and more
+* Worked on projects for P&G, Big Ass Fans and Walmart and more.
 * Presented at WordCamp on the topic of Responsive Design.
 * Was featured on dozens of design blogs and galleries.
 * Created tools that are used by thousands of other designers.